 2. I would also give cold-pressed flax oil orally which is an awesome anti-inflammatory and very healing for the gut.
-Remember that issues with the gut are displayed on the skin.
-Again, pour it in his feed dish and let him drink/lick it straight so he can decide the amount.
+Remember that, just like humans, issues with the gut are displayed on the skin.
+Again, pour it in his feed dish and let him drink/lick it straight so he can decide the amount his body needs.

 One year, big mama Audelina drank (like it was water) an entire quart of organic flax oil.
 I offered them all free choice flax oil last week and she only drank about 1 cup.
 They know how much they need and when.
 Both the fillies drank a lot last week – which makes sense because Omega-3 is crucial for brain development.

 I also use flax oil throughout the winter in their feed dishes, poured over their alfalfa pellets (no grains) and supplements.

 3. If the itch/flakiness is only in certain areas, or has changed the texture of the skin, or your horse rubs until it’s raw, then I would apply diluted wild oregano oil topically, once per day, and stroke it gently into the skin.
 Or you can put it in a spray bottle and spray it on.
 Use a commercial wild oregano, NOT essential oil of oregano, and make a 6:1 dilution – 6 parts organic olive oil to 1 part wild oregano oil (Origanum vulgare).

 Wild oregano is anti-inflammatory and will also kill any microorganism (bacteria, fungus, virus) or parasite that could be causing the problem.
 But don’t use close to the eyes.